catkin/xylem/docs/design.rst

 Replacing PPAs with a list of 0 or more different PPAs also allows to completely "disable" a PPA requirement without touching the rules files.

+Something similar should be done for Taps for Homebrew.
+While it is possible to reference the Tap with the formula name for installation (``brew install osrf/ros/foopkg``), which should be supported for specific packages.

 Improved package manager abstraction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~